ResearchComputing/Documentation/docs/gateways/OnDemand.md

 ```
 BiocManager::install("XVector")
 ```
-This time the install will go through since `zlib` has been installed.
+This time, the installation will go through because `zlib` has been installed.
 ![](OnDemand/rstudio_successful_zlib_install.png)

 ##### VS Code-Server